IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

   - azsphere device list-attached
   ```

-  HostName, Is the IOT Hub host name and can be found using the Azure Portal or using the command (replace HubName with the anme of your IOT hub):
+  HostName, Is the IOT Hub host name and can be found using the Azure Portal or using the command (replace HubName with the name of your IOT hub):

 - ```
   az iot hub show --name <HubName> | grep hostName